Shruubi/TeachMe/README.md

 Current Data Structures and Status
 -----------------------------------

 * ArrayList: An implementation of a dynamically sized array. {COMPLETE} {HAS TEST CASES}
+* Deque: An implementation of a Deque which can be used either as a stack or a queue. {COMPLETE} {HAS TEST CASES}

 Test Status
 ------------